amaranth-lang/amaranth/docs/glossary.rst

   Written in low level HDL code, a hardware register is a set of DFFs with a shared function.
 At a higher level, a hardware register can be a specific context for making an SoC a function of a peripheral that is controlled by read and write signals to a memory location.

  **HDL (Hardware definition language)**
-  A hardware definition language, such as Amaranth, describes the structure and timing of electronic circuits and digital logic circuits.
+  A hardware definition language, such as :ref:`Amaranth<Amaranth>` describes the structure and timing of electronic circuits and digital logic circuits.

   Modern HDLs include synthesizable code that characterises the synchronous logic (registers), combinational logic (logic gates), and behavioural code (used in testing) that describe a circuit.